 Re-opening business and venues

-The Council is working with a number of different partners to ensure a smooth re-opening of our town centres and high streets.
+The council is working with a number of different partners to ensure a smooth transition to re-opening of all businesses and venues, in line with the government roadmap.

 Getting ready for re-opening